10 KPIs for Email Marketing You Should Be Tracking

 A KPI, or Key Performance Indicator, is a metric that is used to measure the effectiveness of a marketing campaign or strategy.

-In the context of email marketing, a KPI for email marketing can be used to track the success of an email campaign in terms of the number of sent emails, the open rate, the click-through rate, and the conversion rate.
+In the context of email marketing, a KPI can be used to track the success of an email campaign in terms of the number of emails sent, the open rate, the click-through rate, and the conversion rate.

 By tracking these and other email marketing KPIs, businesses can better understand how their email marketing efforts are performing and make adjustments to improve the effectiveness of their campaigns.